aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 The script will create an `input.json` file in the host run directory.
 This file will be copied to the docker run directory `/rundir`, where it will be read by the solver script.

 The script comments explain the various arguments to the `docker run` command.
-The `docker run` invocation uses bash as the docker entrypoint and passes `init_mallob.sh` as a command to bash.
+The `docker run` invocation uses bash as the docker entrypoint and passes `init_solver.sh` as a command to bash.
 The initialization script starts sshd and then runs `/competition/solver /rundir`, which will execute the solver on the query in `<query_file>`.
 At this point, you should see mallob STDOUT and STDERR on the terminal as mallob runs the solver query.

 ### Running Distributed Mallob